r3adm3/alChallenge/task1/Readme.md

 ...and installs the latest released version of your chosen configuration management tool.

+# Important Design Decisions
+* only 1, picked Chef as I've used it for Proof of Concepts before.

 Tested using:
 * Vagrant 2.2.3
 * VirtualBox 5.2.18